wbuchwalter/redux-appinsights/README.md

 }
 ```

-If you only want to track an action, but don't need it's payload, set `trackPayload` to `false`.
+If you only want to track an action, but don't need it's payload, set `trackPayload: false`.
+If you omit to set `trackPayload` it will be set to `true` by default.

 Your actions will now show up in Application Insights: